briantanabe/project-log/projects/Sour Candy.md

 **Pectin Recipe (r00)**
 | Instruction | Amount
 |-|-|
-|Combine *mixture 1* – sugar and water | 1 cup sugar, 1 tbsp water
+|Combine *mixture 1* – sugar and water | 1 tbsp + .5 tsp sugar, .25 tsp water
 |Bring mixture 1 to a boil, then to 290º F| X
-|Boil *mixture 2* – lemon juice and pectin | .25 cup lemon juice, 15g pectin
+|Boil *mixture 2* – lemon juice and pectin | .025 cup lemon juice, 15g pectin
 |Stir mixture 2 into mixture 1 until smooth | X
 |Pour into greased parchment and chill | X
 |Soak in alcohol then dry|X|